ggerritsen/k8s-tryout-2020/README.md

 1. For login credentials, see `cat $KUBECONFIG`

 #### How to deploy to k3s
-1. Make sure latest images have been built `docker-compose build`
+1. Make sure latest images have been built: `docker-compose build`
 1. And have been tagged: `docker tag k8s-tryout-2020_api:latest ggerritsen1/k8s-tryout-2020_api:latest`
 1. And have been pushed: `docker push ggerritsen1/k8s-tryout-2020_api:latest`